Baekalfen/ICAP-avscan/README.md

 Please tell me, if any errors come up.
 I don't have access to any ICAP device anymore, so nothing gets fixed, unless it gets reported.

-Also, fair warning: The code might not be idiomatic C# or Java code.
-It was tested to work and seemed stable at the time of development.

 Example of use
 ==============